On Generalizations of Some Distance Based Classifiers for HDLSS Data: Further Generalization Using Groups of Variables

-In the previous sub-section, we have observed that both ggSAVG and NN-ggMADD achieve {\it perfect classification} in high dimensions under similar conditions.
+In the previous sub-section, we have observed that both bgSAVG and NN-bgMADD classifiers achieve {\it perfect classification} in high dimensions under similar conditions.
 But, their relative performance may vary, especially when the dimension is not sufficiently large.
 To demonstrate the relative behavior of these two classifiers, we now consider two examples.
-The first example is {\bf Example 2} from Section \ref{Intro}.
-As a second example ({\bf Example 4}), we consider a classification problem between two populations, where the $d$ component variables are i.i.d.
+The first example is Example~\ref{ex2} from Section~\ref{Intro}.
+As a second example, we use the following. \begin{ex} We consider two populations, where the $d$ component variables are i.i.d.
 For the first population, the component distribution is Cauchy with location parameter $0$ and scale $1$ (standard Cauchy), while it is Cauchy with location parameter $0.75$ and scale $0.75$ for the second one.
-In this example, we took $n_1=50$ and $n_2=25$ to form the training set.
-Let us now look into the numerical performance of the proposed classifiers in {\bf Examples 2} and {\bf 4}.
-We keep all other parameters (e.g., the number of iterations, test sample size) associated with this simulation same as before, and set $d_i=10$ (respectively, $d_i=1$) for all $1 \leq i \leq b$ in {\bf Example 2} (respectively, {\bf Example 4}).
+In this example, we take $n_1=50$ and $n_2=25$ to form the training set. \end{ex}

+Let us now look into the numerical performance of the proposed classifiers in Examples~\ref{ex2} and \ref{ex4}.
+We keep all other parameters (e.g., the number of iterations, test sample size) associated with this simulation same as before, and set $d_i=10$ (respectively, $d_i=1$) for all $1 \leq i \leq b$ in Example~\ref{ex2} (respectively, Example~\ref{ex4}).

-Figure \ref{plot2} clearly shows that the estimated misclassification probability for the proposed classifiers goes to $0$ with increasing values of $d$, and hence quite close to the estimated Bayes risks in {\bf Examples 2} and {\bf 4}.
-Clearly, assumptions $(A4)-(A7)$ hold in both these examples (with bounded $\gamma$ for {\bf Example 4}).
-In {\bf Example 2}, the block distributions are $10$-dimensional multivariate Gaussian with different correlation structures for both classes.
-The marginal distribution is Cauchy (i.e., heavy-tailed) in {\bf Example 4}, with difference in their locations and scales.
-So, assumptions $(A5)-(A6)$ hold with a bounded $\gamma$ function.
-Interestingly, ggSAVG and NN-ggMADD behave differently in these examples with one dominating the other in the respective example.
+Figure \ref{plot2} clearly shows that the estimated misclassification probabilities for the proposed classifiers (with $\gamma(t)=1-e^{-t}$ and $\phi(t)=t$) go to $0$ with increasing values of $d$, and hence quite close to the estimated Bayes risks in Examples~\ref{ex2} and \ref{ex4}.
+Clearly, assumptions $(A4)-(A7)$ hold in both these examples (with bounded $\gamma$ for Example~\ref{ex4}).
+In Example~\ref{ex2}, the block distributions are $10$-dimensional multivariate Gaussian with different correlation structures for the two classes.
+The marginal distributions are Cauchy (i.e., heavy-tailed) in Example~\ref{ex4} with differences in their locations and scales.
+So, assumptions $(A5)$ and $(A6)$ hold with a bounded $\gamma$ function.
+Interestingly, bgSAVG and NN-bgMADD behave differently in these examples with one dominating the other in the respective examples.